Ninetalesgh/dndcampaign/vault/database/game_rules.md

 #### Influence, Search, Study, Utilize, or Stabilize
 Do something in the heat of the moment, whatever you try might be accomplished right away or at least get you on the right track!
-  - Influence a creature, like talk them down, distract them, or alter their attitude some other way.
+  - **Influence a creature**, like talk them down, distract them, or alter their attitude some other way.
 (Usually CHA)
-  - Try to find something, like the source of some poison gas, the hidden switch on the wall to open the secret door, etc. (Usually WIS)
+  - **Try to find something**, like the source of some poison gas, the hidden switch on the wall to open the secret door, etc. (Usually WIS)
-  - Study something, like a spell that an evildoer cast, find out where interleaved mechanical switches lead to understand what would happen if you flipped some switch, or how tree roots are growing towards a source of some energy.
+  - **Study something**, like a spell that an evildoer cast, find out where interleaved mechanical switches lead to understand what would happen if you flipped some switch, or how tree roots are growing towards a source of some energy.
 (Usually INT)
-  - Versatile: Use, or do something with, some object, whatever it might be.
+  - **Versatile**: Use, or do something with, some object, whatever it might be.
-  - Attempt to stabilize another character on the brink of death, at 0 HP, with a WIS (Medicine) Check.
+  - Attempt to **stabilize** another character on the brink of death, at 0 HP, with a WIS (Medicine) Check.

 ### Default Reactions